Scientific proposals

 The operators of the large and medium-sized German research vessels have jointly established a procedure which offers the opportunity to exchange the applications for ship time for individual ships.
 This procedure provides a comparable standard as to the reviews for all ships and thus helps optimizing operation.

-Proposals for POLARSTERN and HEINCKE may only be submitted to Portal deutsche Forschungsschiffe (www.portal-forschungsschiffe.de).
-Here, you will also find all necessary information on how to write the proposal.
+Proposals for the use of research vessels POLARSTERN and HEINCKE can only be submitted to the German Research Vessel Evaluation Panel (GPF) via the German Research Vessel Portal (www.portal-forschungsschiffe.de).
+Here you will also find all the necessary information for writing cruise proposals.

 AWI-internal main-user and secondary-user applications for both vessels have to be related very closely to the POV IV programme (exception: Third party funded projects).
 Therefore, it is necessary to consult the scientific coordinator (polcoord@awi.de) and the AWI Board of Directors well before submitting an application.

-Twice a year, you may submit proposals for all medium and large-scale research vessels: End of February and end of August each year.
+Each year, you may submit proposals for all medium and large-scale research vessels.

 For POLARSTERN (main use):